South African National Space Agency: South African National Earth Observation Strategy

 SANSA is a key contributor to the South African Earth Observation Strategy (SAEOS), for which the primary objective is "to coordinate the collection, assimilation and dissemination of Earth observation data, so that their full potential to support policy, decision-making, economic growth and sustainable development in South Africa can be realised."

-SANSA will provide space-based data platforms that focus on in-situ Earth observation measurements in collaboration with entities such as the South African Earth Observation Network (SAEON).
+SANSA will provide space-based data platforms that focus on in-situ Earth observation measurements in collaboration with entities such as the South African Environmental Observation Network (SAEON).

 SANSA Space Weather Centre

 SANSA Space Science is host to the only Space Weather Regional Warning Centre in Africa, which operates as part of the International Space Environment Service (ISES).
 The Space Weather Centre provides an important service to the nation by monitoring the sun and its activity to provide information, early warnings and forecasts on space weather conditions.
 The space weather products and services are required primarily for communication and navigation systems, in the defence, aeronautics, navigation and communication sectors.